InnoReact/react-iphone-layout/README.md

 | maxSize       | number                             | 100         |

 ## Demo

-You can see live demos and interact with the library in the following ways:

 - **CodeSandbox**: Try out the react-iphone-layout library in an interactive online editor.
 [Click here to view the demo.](https://codesandbox.io/p/devbox/react-iphone-layout-y3mcl7)